Can Silicone Strips improve the look of old or new scars?

-- Silicone strips are expensive compared to gels.
+- Silicone strips are expensive in contrast to gels.

-- Allergic reactions are possible, and you might be allergic or sensitive to the products.
+- Allergic reactions are definitely possible, and you might be allergic or sensitive to the products.

 What Types of Scars do Silicone Strips Treat Best?

-- Hypertrophic scars remain within the boundaries of the injury or damage but are raised
+- Hypertrophic scars remain within the boundaries of the injury or damage.
+They’re also raised.

 - Keloid scars extend beyond the incision or wound area and into the surrounding skin.